Is a Level 5 drywall finish worth it?

 Difference between level 4 and level 5 drywall finish

-Level 4 A standard 3 coat tape job for painted surfaces that are not to be coated with gloss, semi-loss or enamel or where shinny wall covering will not be used.
-Level 5 is a level 4 tape job with one thin coat of compound spread over the surface to minimize texture and even out the surface for shinier finishes.
+4th level A conventional three-coat tape job for painted surfaces that will not be coated with gloss, semi-gloss, or enamel, or that will not be covered with a shiny wall covering.
+Level 5 is a level 4 tape job with one thin coat of compound applied to the surface to reduce texture and even it out for shinier results.

 Level 5 finish explanation

-The skim coat used in level 5 drywall primer is often applied with a roller or as a spray.
-This primer will prepare the wall for additional painting and design elements, like a spray texture commonly used on walls and ceilings.
+The level 5 drywall primer’s skim coat is often applied with a roller or a spray.
+This primer will prepare the wall for subsequent painting and design features, such as a spray texture, which is widely used on walls and ceilings.

 Drywall Finishing Levels

-- Level 0: Level 0 implies that no finishing of any type has been done.
-At this level, drywall is simply fastened to the walls or ceiling.
+- Level 0: Level 0 denotes that no form of finishing has been applied.
+Drywall is simply affixed to the walls or ceiling at this level.

-- Level 1: This level means that drywall joint tape has been embedded in joint compound, but nothing further has been done.
+- Level 1: It means that drywall joint tape has been embedded in the joint compound but that no additional work has been done.

-- Level 2: This next level means that you have skimmed a thin coat of joint compound over the tape and covered the drywall screw holes.
-You can stop at this level if you intend to cover the wall surface with tile, or if it’s in a garage intended to be used for storage or a workshop-type space.
+- Level 2: You’ve applied a thin coat of joint compound over the tape and covered the drywall screw holes at this point.
+You can stop at this point if you plan to tile the wall surface or if you’re working on a garage that will be utilized for storage or a workshop.

-- Level 3: At this stage, finishers apply a coat of joint compound to the tape and screws.
-Walls that will receive a heavy texture, such as knockdown texture, can end at this level.
-It would be pointless to progress beyond this level since texturing will produce a finish that is rougher than level 3.
+- Level 3: Finishers apply a coat of joint compound to the tape and screws at this level.
+This is where walls with a strong texture, such as knockdown texture, can come to an end.
+Progressing beyond this point is futile because texturing will result in a coarser finish than level 3.

 - Level 5: This highest possible level of drywall finishing involves applying a skim coat, if applicable.